Positive Latinx Australian Network (PLAN)

 - In 2021, Community Advocate Cristian Cortes with Oscar Sanchez, conducted Community Conversations with peer networks from around Australia.
 This aimed to investigate what works where and how in terms of health literacy (gaps, enablers and opportunities) and improving HIV-related heath outcomes for heterosexual men.
 These consultations went on to inform a range of health literacy initiatives targeting (or tailored for) latinx people living with HIV.

-- Latinx Community Conversations will be summarised in a Report available for download [PDF available in December 2021]
+- Latinx Community Conversations was summarised in a Report available for download [PDF]

 From this investigation, the health literacy project aims to implement some project initiates, including: